AKUINO/LoRanne/README.md

   * "TO" (for sensors, id of their central node; for central node, 255 for broadcast or id of a specific node to be queried)
 	  * encoded on one byte
   * "ID", for a given "FROM"-"TO"-"FLAGS" combination, is a sequence ID of the message (overflow at 255): it allows the receiver to detect it has missed messages (and take action to correct this situation if needed).
-  * "FLAGS" specifies the type of message: sensors data vs actuators (registers) setting; retransmission request (messages missed by receiver, the receiver signals which ID are missing); devices table to identify connected 1-Wire devices (from sensor node to central: ABANDONED); relaying (MESH protocol, to be designed)
+  * "FLAGS" specifies the type of message: sensors data vs actuators (registers) setting; retransmission request (messages missed by receiver, the receiver signals which ID are missing); devices table to identify connected 1-Wire or I2C devices (from sensor node to central); relaying (MESH protocol, to be designed)
   * Sensors Data message: see below

 ## Sensors Data Messages